-Turning the Refrigerator controls to "0" will disable your refrigerator's cooling system, but does not disconnect the power to the light bulb and other electrical components.
+Turning the Freezer and Fresh Food controls to "0" (Mechanical controls) or "OFF" (Electronic controls) will disable your refrigerator's cooling system, but does not disconnect the power to the light bulb and other electrical components.
 To turn off power to your refrigerator you must unplug the power cord from the electrical outlet.